The Ultimate Guide to Answer: Tell Me About Yourself

 Be confident: it’s very simple but crucial.
 Getting nervous during your first interview is normal, but do not let that nervousness put your performance down in any case.

-Tip: Spend some time alone, self-talk before an interview, and see yourself as if you have already accomplished.
+– Tip: Develop self-confidence and spend some time alone and do self-talk before an interview and see yourself as if you have already accomplished.

 Be authentic: now, this is something that people often forget about.
 Just to make an impression, do not say anything you don’t mean it.